dayanaraaa/bioinformatics-portfolio/README.md

 # Bioinformatics Portfolio

-I'm an MSc Data Science (Bioinformatics) student at Durham University, working on protein sequence and structural analysis, drug-target discovery, and machine learning on protein sequence data.
+I'm a master of Data Science (Bioinformatics) student at Durham University, working on protein sequence and structural analysis, drug-target discovery, and machine learning on protein sequence data.
 I came into this through undergrad work engineering a point mutation in β-glucosidase, and that's what pulled me toward protein language models; most of what I do now runs on ESM-2 embeddings and structure prediction.

 ## Current Work